Blinder’s Blinders lead to National Blunders, or Obama versus King Solomon . . .

 City of Oakland is bad at Math – this gem explains how many police officers are being laid off to support the Oakland City budget.
 Here’s a great idea for advertising your city . . .
 Grand Theft is no longer illegal in Oakland, Criminals Play for Free.

-If you want to look at the data the IRS collects – loads of tables, crank up excel and have a good time.
+If you want to look at the data the IRS collects (link broken as of 2018) – loads of tables, crank up excel and have a good time.

 Image courtesy of Gene Tew